Ongoing Realistic Drawing/Painting Classes

 • A #0 round pointed round brush works well for finer details, but this is likely not needed at a beginner's first class.

-The painting ground is best chosen by your specific goals in the class.
-Please Email Shane before purchasing new painting grounds such as stretched canvas.
+The painting substrate is best chosen by your specific goals in the class.
+Please Email Shane before purchasing new painting substrates such as stretched canvas.

 • canvas pads or thick paper primed with acrylic gesso